 AlturaSolutions publishes articles in the trade publications your end customers read and trust, turning words into sales.
-This article, Winning Carpet Cleaning Contracts was published for client Segura & Associates
+This article, published for client Segura & Associates this is an example.

 Carpet cleaners are almost always looking for new ways to generate revenue, and although we may hear discussions about offering this or that add-on service, one of the most significant ways to take a carpet cleaning business to a higher level is to take on commercial accounts.